luccahuguet/rustifier/README.md

 # Rustifier

-Rustifier is a tool designed to quickly set up a complete Yazelix environment, integrating Zellij, Yazi, Helix, WezTerm, and Nushell.
+Rustifier is a tool designed to quickly set up a complete Yazelix environment, integrating Yazi, Zellij, Helix (the yazelix trinity) running on WezTerm, running Nushell (although nushell is optional).
 It offers an easy, opinionated setup with the option to include additional useful Rust-based terminal utilities.

 ## Todo List